Skip to content

 • Bounce rates

-Things related to time on website and bounce rates are going to be measured globally AND based on the individual content for good cause.
+Things related to time on the website and bounce rates are going to be measured globally AND based on the individual content for a good cause.

-For example, a long-form blog post is likely to require more reading that a site or landing page, which means that your best posts could have average time on page of 5 - 10 minutes or more.
+For example, a long-form blog post is likely to require more reading than a site or landing page, which means that your best posts could have an average time on the page of 5 - 10 minutes or more.
 But it could still have a very high bounce rate, which means people are leaving without taking action.
-Whereas, a landing page could have 30 seconds average time on page, but if people are converting at a 20% rate or higher, that's probably actually a good thing.
+Whereas, a landing page could have a 30-second average time on the page, but if people are converting at a 20% rate or higher, that's probably actually a good thing.

 The point is - take the time to analyze the data.
 Then, come up with ways to improve, and make sure that you have a solid gameplan for measuring success.